ZuchaoWang/learn-system-programmming/README.md

 # learn-system-programmming

-Code for basic Unix system programming in C language

-The code accompanies the system programming course from LinuxHint: https://www.youtube.com/watch?v=6OSeJFo6GOc
+This is the C code for Unix system programming.
+It accompanies the [system programming course](https://www.youtube.com/watch?v=6OSeJFo6GOc) from LinuxHint.